One of the most common questions we ask ourselves when we think about exercise is, “Why does my ear clog when I workout?”

 - It is often true that when you exercise, sweat gathers inside your ears.
 This causes the inner part of your ear canal to swell.
 This makes your skin and inner ear to be very sensitive.

 In this section, I have tried to give some information about the symptoms of ear clogging during exercise and how you can avoid this particular problem.
-If you follow these steps, it will help you keep a healthy hearing system throughout your workout session.
+These steps will help you keep a healthy hearing system throughout your workout session.

 How to Get Rid of Ear Cloggings?